samuelburbulla/dune-mmesh/paper.md

 Dune-MMesh exports both traces of bulk discrete functions on the interface and skeleton representations of interface discrete functions on bulk edges.

 The trace is a discrete function on the interface grid that evaluates a given bulk discrete function.
-It can be restricted to positive ('+') or negative side ('-') and it might be used in UFL forms.
+It can be restricted to both side of the interface and might be used in UFL forms.

 Analogously, the skeleton function is a discrete function that returns the interface's discrete function values on interface bulk facets.